The Ultimate Gitleaks Guide

 echo "Running gitleaks on current branch:"

-gitleaks detect --verbose --redact
+gitleaks git --verbose --redact

 echo ""